 Frequently Asked Supporters Questions

-To provide some detail around some of the non-football issues at Swansea City, the club has introduced a new FASQ (Frequently Asked Supporters Questions) section where supporters can submit questions to key personnel at the Liberty Stadium.
+To provide some detail around some of the non-football issues at Swansea City, the club has introduced a new FASQ (Frequently Asked Supporters Questions) section where supporters can submit questions to key personnel at Swansea City.

 The club will endeavour to answer any questions to the best of its ability so that supporters have a clear understanding to some of the decision-making policies.

 This FASQ section is split into various topics covering the likes of travel, stadium, matchday operations and ticketing.
 It will be an ever-evolving section where we will add new questions and answers on a regular basis.

 THE BELOW IS BASED ON FULL CAPACITY STADIUMS AND NO RESTRICTIONS.
 THESE MAY VARY UPON WELSH GOVERNMENT GUIDANCE AND THEREFORE WHILST RESTRICTIONS APPLY IT IS ADVISABLE TO CONTACT THE CLUB TO CHECK ON ANY INFORMATION PRIOR TO TRAVEL.

 Q: Can the access to and from the Landore Park & Walk site be improved?

 A: The club has increased the stewarding presence at the site and changed the road closure plan to try and improve ease of access and departure.
 While there has been an improvement, we will continue to monitor the situation.

 Q: Why does the club close the roads around the stadium after the game?

 A: This is carried out in conjunction with South Wales Police on pedestrian safety grounds.
 These road closures are lifted as soon as it is deemed safe for pedestrians.
 The road closure programme is under constant review and assessment.